 Vedanta means 'of the Vedas', meaning the texts in which knowledge has been recorded.
 So Advaita Vedanta means the non-dual interpretation of the books of wisdom and knowledge.
 When the term 'Advaita Vedanta' was first used, 'Vedanta' referred to the Indian Vedas because that is what was known to those who used it at the time.
 However it extends equally to the texts of all the wisdom traditions and universal knowledge.

-This site contains material on the methods of Adhyatma Yoga and the philosophy of Advaita Vedanta, as presented by the founder of Shanti Sadan, Hari Prasad Shastri, and the line of Upanishadic teachers to which he belonged.
+This site contains material on the practical methods of Adhyatma Yoga and the theory of Advaita Vedanta, as presented by the founder of Shanti Sadan, Hari Prasad Shastri, and the line of Upanishadic teachers to which he belonged.